glebec/java-a-beginners-guide/05-more-data-types-and-operators/README.md

   - alternatively, `ch & 0b1111111111011111`
   - `ch | 32` to lowercase
 - can `&` a num with different powers of two to print out the bits

+## The Ternary `?` Operator

+- semi-lazy in its second and third argument, like in JS